Boundedness of elliptic Calabi-Yau varieties with a rational section: Preliminaries

-is surjective along $\mathcal{Y}_s$, and hence along all fibers in a Zariski neighborhood of $s$ in $S$.
+is surjective at every $y \in \mathcal{Y}_s$.
+As having trivial cokernel is an open condition and $\pi$ is proper, then there exists a Zariski neighborhood $U$ of $s$ in $S$ such that for all $s' \in U$,' the surjectivity of the composition of morphisms in~\eqref{eqn:natural.restr.fiber.} holds for all $y \in \mathcal{Y}_{s'}$.
 Hence, up to decomposing $S$ into a finite union of locally closed subsets, we can assume that there exists a positive integer $m'$ such that $m'I(K_{\mathcal{Y}} + \mathcal B)$ is relatively base point free over $S$.
 The relative Iitaka fibration for $K_{\mathcal{Y}} + \mathcal B$ over $S$

 provides the desired bounded family of triples: in fact, given $(Y, B) \in \mathfrak D$, if $s \in S$ is such that there exists an isomorphism $h \colon \mathcal{Y}_s \to Y$ and $h_\ast\mathcal{B}_s = B$, then~\eqref{lift.eqn}-\eqref{const.rk.eqn} imply that there exists also an isomorphism $g \colon \mathcal{X}_s \to X$ and a commutative diagram